-This article covers how to import price lists (catalogs) via CSV.
+This article covers how to import price lists (catalogs) via CSV as well as automatically.

-Pricing in Convictional is driven by price lists.
-Price lists also determined what products a given partner of yours is able to view and purchase.
-So consider our price lists part pricing and part catalog.
-When you setup a price list, we need to understand how to mark it up or down, what currency it’s in and the SKU specific discounts.
-Almost all B2B pricing use cases can be supported through these price lists.
+Customer pricing in Convictional is driven by price lists.
+Price lists also determined what products a given trading partner of yours is able to view and purchase.
+So consider our price lists part pricing, and part catalog.
+Almost all B2B pricing use cases can be supported by price lists.

 Prices in Convictional require a bit of basic math.
 Here is how the math works:

 - Base price is how much our sellers charge our buyers.
 Simple.

 - Markup is how much to add to that base price to arrive at a "retail" price.

 - Conversion is the difference in currency between base and markup.

 If you are starting from retail prices, trying to figure out your B2B prices, here is how it works:

 - If you take the markup out of your retail price, you should arrive at base price.
 For example: retail is $100, the wholesale/B2B price is $60.
 The markup would be $40.

 - If you choose "percent" as the markup type, then the markup should be how much percent you want to add to the original price.
 For example: